mihar-22/vidstack/apps/site/pages/docs/player/[lib]/[1]getting-started/[3]styling/index.md

 ---
 title: 'Styling - Custom'
-description: Introduction to custom styling Vidstack Player.
+description: Introduction to custom styling with Vidstack Player.
 ---

 In this section, we'll cover the basics on how you can easily put together a custom UI with